Useful Words and Phrases to use in IELTS Essay

 - Written by IELTS Mentor

 - Hits: 134971

 Being able to use convincing arguments, relevant examples, academic vocabulary, brilliant introduction and a logical conclusion will definitely ensure a high band score in your IELTS Writing Task 2 part.
 To make a great impression, you have to use the right language and proper vocabulary.
-Developing your language skill and enriching your vocabulary take time.
+Developing your language skill and enriching your vocabulary takes time.
 But when you are in control and can use the right language, you can produce compelling and outstanding essays.
-In this article, we will present you some really useful words and phrases with examples which will help you write essays that score the high band score.
-This is not a big list and does not include difficult vocabulary list.
+In this article, we will present to you some really useful words and phrases with examples which will help you write essays that score well.
+This is not a big list and does not include difficult vocabulary.
 The aim of this list is to enhance your vocabulary as well as IELTS essay writing skills quickly.
+Good luck!

 1. Delve: (Verb) - To carry on intensive and thorough research for information, Investigate.